 Conrad Gesner “Historiae animalium” printed in Zurich in 1558 by Christoph Froschauer.

-This is believed to be the earliest modern zoological work of its type.
+This book also featured in our “Here be monsters” exhibition.
+It is believed to be the earliest modern zoological work of its type.
 The library has three volumes, one on quadrupeds, one on birds and this one on sea creatures.

 The books are decorated throughout with fine hand coloured woodcuts.
 Although the work was intended to be factual, many mythical and fictional creatures are also described with information from pre-existing sources such as the Old Testament, Aristotle and medieval bestiaries.
 Written in Latin, the book describes in great detail the life cycles, eating habits and behaviour of the different creatures.
-It is currently open at the description of the whale which in medieval times was feared due to stories of whales terrorising ships and swallowing them whole.
+Below is an images form the section on whales, which in medieval times were feared due to stories of whales terrorising ships and swallowing them whole.
 One of the illustrations even shows two sailors who have mistaken a whale for an island and have lit a camp fire on it.

 Centuries ago the sea was regarded as a dangerous and unknown place full of all kinds of monsters.
 Medieval maps show them roaming the seas and unknown areas of the world were simply described with the words “Here be monsters”.
 Even today the deepest oceans conceal many secrets from us and we have a lot to learn about the creatures that live there.
 If some of these creatures actually existed, it would certainly make you think twice before going for a swim in the sea!

-Many thanks to Jim Newton for these images
+Many thanks to Jim Newton for the Conrad Gesner images